Borgo del Tiglio Current Releases

 Ronco della Chiesa

-Ronco della Chiesa is a single vineyard of old-vine Tocai planted behind the winery.
+Ronco della Chiesa is a single vineyard of almost seventy year old Tocai planted behind the winery.

 Studio di Bianco